VavelinDev/twilight-and-sunrise/README.md

 ![Twilight-Architecture](docs/images/Twilight-Infrastructure-To-Top-Layers.png)

-# Example of the Twilight Architecture
+# Examples

-In this architecture style the Infrastructure Layer is accessing the `Cart` and `CartFactory` in order to construct the object from the repository data and returns it to the Top Layers.
+In the both first examples the Infrastructure Layer is accessing the `Cart` and `CartFactory` (see pt 3.2.) in order to construct the object from the repository data and returns it to the Top Layers.

+## Example of the Twilight Architecture

+In this architecture style Ports can be declared in all the Top Layers including the Domain.
+The `CartPriceDomainService` leverages that fact thus it declares the dependency or rather requirement to be fulfilled by the outside world (the Infrastructure).

 ![Twilight-Code-Structure](docs/images/Twilight-Code-Structure.png)